RedHatGov/sre-workshop-dashboard/workshop/content/lab2.3_alerting.md

 1. You want to be alerted after 50% of the error budget is consumed.
 2. Your alert window is 1 minute.

 '50% of the SLO error budget consumed over 1 minute' requires a burn rate of 0.5.
-You can review the math for how to calculate this in The [_The Site Reliability Workbook_][1].
+You can review the math for how to calculate this in [_The Site Reliability Workbook_][1].

 ## Setup SLO #1